openmpf/openmpf-components/cpp/OcvYoloDetection/README.md

   Fast Fourier transform (FFT) phase correlation conveniently available in OpenCV.
 * Any tracks that did not receive a detection are then continued using an OpenCV correlation tracker predicted bounding box as a detection stand-in if possible.
 If this occurs, a detection property named `"FILLED_GAP"` with value `"TRUE"` will be added to the new detection.
+The detection will have a slightly lower confidence than the detection that precedes it, and it will inherit the classification(s) of that detection.
 * Unassigned detections become new tracks.
 * All active tracks then have their object bounding box positions corrected and predicted forward in time with a Kalman filter for the next tracking iteration.
 During the assignment stages,